dsccommunity/dsccommunity.org/content/blog/use-dscresource-common-functions-in-module.en.md

 ### Why

-Historically these functions have been copied and maintained in a lot of DSC module repositories with each of the repo implementing different or the same changes.
+Historically, these functions have been duplicated into many DSC resource modules.
+This has resulted in duplication of effort in maintaining them as well as drift in the code base and feature set with some fixes not being included. or the same changes.
 Instead of re-invent the wheel for these functions, the community can contribute to these functions in one location that then can be reused by all DSC module repositories.

 ### How

 #### Prerequisites

-It is assumed that the DSC module repository are already using the DSC module Plaster template in the [Sampler](https://github.com/gaelcolas/Sampler) project, or has been converted to use the new CI pipeline using the steps mentioned in [Steps to convert a module for continuous delivery](/blog/convert-a-module-for-continuous-delivery/)
+It is assumed that the DSC module repository is already using the DSC module Plaster template in the [Sampler](https://github.com/gaelcolas/Sampler) project, or has been converted to use the new CI pipeline using the steps mentioned in [Steps to convert a module for continuous delivery](/blog/convert-a-module-for-continuous-delivery/)